Monotonic Alpha-divergence Minimisation for Variational Inference: Deferred Proofs and Results for

 which is the case of equality in \Cref{prop:fondam}.
 Therefore, $\iteration (\mu) = \mu$. \end{proof}

 While \Cref{thm:monotone} resembles \cite[Theorem 1]{daudel2020infinitedimensional} in its formulation and in the properties on the iteration $\mu \mapsto \iteration(\mu)$ it establishes, it is important to note that the proof techniques used, and thus the conditions on $\eta$ obtained, are different.
 This brings us to the proof of \Cref{thm:admiss}.
-The proof of this theorem requires intermediate results, which are derived in \Cref{sec:proof-mon} alongside with the proof of \Cref{thm:admiss}.
+The proof of this theorem requires intermediate results, which are derived in \Cref{sec:proof-mon} alongside the proof of \Cref{thm:admiss}.